Kenneth Roberts (author): In the 1940s, Roberts became acquainted with Henry Gross, a retired Maine game warden and amateur water dowser. He and Gross began a long association to use Gross's claimed dowsing abilities to find deposits of water, petroleum, uranium, and diamonds, through a corporation named Water Unlimited, Inc. Roberts documented his experiences in three nonfiction books that were popular successes but were strongly criticized by the scientific community. He joked that he should have given The Seventh Sense the subtitle Or How to Lose Friends and Alienate People.Maine cooking

-When Roberts was working on Trending Into Maine, he published a chapter in the Saturday Evening Post which was dedicated to dishes he remembered having as a boy growing up in Maine.
-Several months after the chapter was published he began to receive mail from residents and ex-residents who were troubled that he neglected to mention many of the dishes they knew and loved from the Pine Tree State.
-Roberts was distressed by the letters but decided to keep them, and they were eventually compiled by his secretary, Marjorie Mosser, and eventually included in the cookbook Good Maine Food, which was first published in 1939.
+When Roberts was working on Trending Into Maine, he published a chapter in the Saturday Evening Post that was dedicated to dishes he remembered having as a boy growing up in Maine.
+Several months after the chapter was published, he began to receive mail from residents and ex-residents who were troubled that he neglected to mention many of the dishes they knew and loved from the Pine Tree State.
+Roberts was distressed by the letters but decided to keep them, and they were eventually compiled by his secretary, Marjorie Mosser.
+She eventually included many of the letters and provide recipes in the cookbook Good Maine Food, which was first published in 1939.
 Roberts wrote the introduction to the book and a chapter on diet.